You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Tip 49 · Use Claude in Slack

 A Claude Code Slack app brings delegation to wherever your team already communicates.
-Tag Claude in channels to answer questions, kick off bug fixes, or trigger PR reviews.
-AI with Avthar calls this "a game changer for teams where Slack is the main communication hub" — PMs, marketers, and executives can delegate to Claude without ever opening a terminal.
+Tag Claude in a channel to answer questions, kick off bug fixes, or trigger PR reviews.
+This is particularly valuable because PMs, marketers, and executives can delegate work to Claude "without switching to a terminal or the Claude app" — no technical setup required.

 Tip 50 · Run Agent Teams for Complex Features

-Tip 52 · Use Hooks to Enforce Reliability
+Tip 52 · Use Hooks to Add Determinism

-Hooks are scripts that fire automatically at defined points in the Claude Code lifecycle.
-AI with Avthar describes them as "inserting determinism into an otherwise non-deterministic workflow."
+Hooks are scripts that fire automatically at defined points in the Claude Code lifecycle — "inserting determinism into an otherwise non-deterministic workflow."
+There are more than ten hook events, but the best starting point is the stop hook, which fires every time Claude finishes a response.

 bash